HenrikMader/RAG_public/README.md

    ```bash
    python chromaDB_md.py
    ```

+   Note: If you do have other .md files in the markdown folder, then you need to specify this in the database_setup.txt file.
+Here you need to first give it the name of the collection that you want to add the file to and afterwards the name.
 2. This will create a vector database in the `/db` directory.
 The database includes **5 collections**, each corresponding to a markdown file.

 ### 3. Configure the LLM